lakshethaaa/L-T-EduTech-hackathon-2023/Model/Readme.md

 3.Predictions.txt: text file containing results of predict

-4.vgg16_final.h5: the weights of the finalized model
+4.vgg16_final.txt : gdrive link to the weights of the finalized model